xekri/lingua/ja/simple.md

+in þis document, i use no article.

 # simplified japanese grammar

-this document introduces the grammar of an artificial dialect made by the author based on classical and modern japanese.
+þis document introduceþ grammar of *simplified japanese* (SJp). it is artificial dialect which auþor made, based on classical and modern japanese.

-## phonology, orthography
+## orþography

 - vowels: i, e, a, o, u
 - consonants: